-&lt;sup>302 E. L. Cochrance "Shipbuilding," Public Administration Review, Volume 5, 1945, 330.
+302 E. L. Cochrance "Shipbuilding," Public Administration Review, Volume 5, 1945, 330.

-Union Iron Works Historic District Name of Property San Francisco, California County and State machines, and familiarity with naval craft."
-The UIW had knowledgeable workers and had maintained the facilities to offer the breadth of services required for repair work.
+In 1945, a Fortune magazine article argued that for the Pacific Fleet, repair was more crucial than construction, and the UIW shipyard was at the heart of the repair cycle as it aided the naval yards in their repair duties.
+Fortune continued, "It was not a job for the Pacific Coast 'miracle men' who had captured the public imagination and fat Maritime Commission contracts with their new methods of prefabricated shipbuilding.
+This was work called for improvisation by men and machines, and familiarity with naval craft."303 The UIW had knowledgeable workers and had maintained the facilities to offer the breadth of services required for repair work.
 Their ability to fabricate any replacement part made them especially invaluable to the maintenance of the Pacific Fleet.

 The first wartime repair at the yard started when the battleships that survived Pearl Harbor began to limp into the yard.
 The yard repaired USS California, USS Maryland, USS Mississippi, USS Nevada, and USS Pennsylvania.
-Examples of other ships overhauled include the SS Nieu Amsterdam (a Dutch passenger liner requisitioned by the British for troop transport), the Navy troop transport USS Monticello (the Italian passenger liner Conte Grande purchased by the U.S. in 1942 and returned to Italy after the war), and a 25,000-ton aircraft carrier.
+304 Examples of other ships overhauled include the SS Nieu Amsterdam (a Dutch passenger liner requisitioned by the British for troop transport), the Navy troop transport USS Monticello (the Italian passenger liner Conte Grande purchased by the U.S. in 1942 and returned to Italy after the war), and a 25,000-ton aircraft carrier.
 The most famous repair job was the 1942 installation of a second battery on USS Pennsylvania.
-UIW finished the repair, which other yards had estimated would take almost a year, in just 88 days.
+UIW finished the repair, which other yards had estimated would take almost a year, in just 88 days.305

 New drydock facilities were installed at UIW after the Navy took over the Hunters Point drydock facilities.
 The Navy built a new pier (Pier 70) at UIW, adding 2,000 feet of additional berthing space as well as a 14,500 ton capacity drydock, making UIW "the largest privately operated ship-repair facility in the country."
-During World War II, UIW was able to dock 29 vessels at one time.
+306 During World War II, UIW was able to dock 29 vessels at one time.
+307

 In 1945, Fortune noted that older buildings at the yard were filled with what appeared to be disused tools and spaces: the "art of shipbuilding outgrows and discards its old tools.
 The art of ship repair keeps them against the day when it might possibly need them again."
 Thanks to this collection of tooling and supplies accumulated over its history as well as a work force that knew how to use them, the yard was able to repair a steel ship from almost any period.
 This was clearly a point of pride.
 If a part was not immediately available on the West Coast, UIW could make it in-house, since UIW's active machine shops were also the most complete and most modern on the West Coast.
-The yard could repair ships over 30,000 tons and it successfully modernized older ships in the fleet in record time.
+309 The yard could repair ships over 30,000 tons and it successfully modernized older ships in the fleet in record time.
+310